imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-rats.md

 Specifically, according to Eastern culture and the Chinese horoscope, the rat is related to generosity, kindness, hope and surprise.
 The spiritual meaning of the rat defines a passionate person who has much more to offer than just their appearance.

-At Dream Insights we want to point out that the meaning of dreams is a branch of psychoanalysis and the symbology is not very contrasted, so the information you have just read is indicative.
+At AnalyzeMyDream we want to point out that the meaning of dreams is a branch of psychoanalysis and the symbology is not very contrasted, so the information you have just read is indicative.

-This article is merely informative, at Dream Insights we do not have the power to make a diagnosis or recommend a treatment.
+This article is merely informative, at AnalyzeMyDream we do not have the power to make a diagnosis or recommend a treatment.
 We invite you to go to a psychologist to treat your particular case.

 ### Bibliography